Table of Contents

-Crystallized intelligence describes the acquired knowledge.
+Crystallized intelligence describes acquired knowledge.
 This knowledge is culture-specific with respect to knowledge contents and possible experiences.
 Crystallized intelligence peaks during adolescence and usually remains constant even in old age.

 Changes in Intelligence

-Average values of the development of intelligence:
+Average values regarding the development of intelligence:

-- Until the age of 75: minor changes
+- Until the age of 75: Minor changes

 - Afterward: Accelerated degradation of cognitive functions